OpenInterpreter/open-interpreter/README.md

 ### Change your Language Model

-Open Interpreter uses [LiteLLM](https://docs.litellm.ai/docs/providers/) to connect to language models.
+Open Interpreter uses [LiteLLM](https://docs.litellm.ai/docs/providers/) to connect to hosted language models.

 You can change the model by setting the model parameter: